toolfactory/narcissus/README.md

   * **`List<Field> Narcissus.enumerateFields(Class<?> cls)`**

-    Equivalent to `cls.getDeclaredFields()`, but bypasses all security and visibility checks, and also iterates up through superclasses to collect all fields of the class and its superclasses.
+    Equivalent to `cls.getDeclaredFields()`, but also iterates up through superclasses to collect all fields of the class and its superclasses.

   * **`Field Narcissus.findField(Class<?> cls, String fieldName)`**